hnmr293/llama-viz/README.md

 The vertical axis represents the number of the LLaMA's self-attention layer.

 The color of the tile indicates the value of the attention weight.
 Bright (yellow) is high.
 For example, the following image shows that the 19th layer's attention weight at 6th position of the context is `0.03`.
-NB. the value is shown on a log10 scale.
+NB. in the image, the value is shown on a log10 scale.
 10^(-1.52) ≒ 0.03.

 ![self attention weights example](./images/example.png)